 The rising potency of marijuana has largely contributed to increasing numbers of dependent users.
 Those who begin using marijuana earlier in life are also at a higher risk of developing dependencies.
 With access to marijuana increasing due to legalization, many are concerned about the potential for abuse.
 While laws will make it illegal for those under the age of 21 to purchase marijuana, this cannot prevent marijuana from falling into the wrong hands.
 The introduction of edibles can also make it particularly dangerous to households with young children.
 Due to the fact that they are designed to be treats, they can be appealing to children who may not know the difference.
 Emergency rooms have already experienced an increase of children who have unknowingly ingested marijuana edibles that were in their home.

 While marijuana may not necessarily be addictive, it can lead to dependencies that may interfere with everyday life.
-For some, treatment options may be required to manage cravings and cease use.
+For some, marijuana addiction treatment can help manage cravings and cease use.
 Marijuana can produce varying effects on users and will not affect everyone in the same manner.
 Sweeping generalizations about the addictiveness of marijuana can be dangerous, because they can lead some to falsely believe that it is safe for consumption.

 Can Marijuana Cause Health Problems?